jofas/struct_field_names_as_array/README.md

 ### Container Attributes

-Container attributes can be added to the named struct struct.
+Container attributes are global attributes that change the behavior of the whole field names array, rather than that of a single field.

 #### Rename all